kstenerud/dogma/dogma_v1.md

 ### Prose

-Prose describes a [function's](#functions) invariants and implementation in natural language, or in the case of a URL, points to another document.
+Prose describes a [function's](#functions) invariants and implementation in natural language, or it may contain a URL pointing to another document.

 ```dogma
 prose = '"""' & (maybe_escaped(printable_wsl)+ ! '"""') & '"""'